libis/rdm-build/README.md

 This repository contains the data and scripts that are needed to build the images used in our RDM repository installation.

-We build 5 Docker images with this repository:
+We build 4 Docker images with this repository:

 - dataverse : the main image that will be able to run the Dataverse application
 - solr : a customized image that runs the Solr index server
 - proxy : an image that provides a reverse proxy in front of all the containers.
 It will also run the Shibboleth SP server that protects the access to the applications.
 - mailcatcher : an image that behaves as a mail server, but will not forward the emails to the user's mailboxes.
 Instead all emails are displayed in a web page.
-- tools : a base image with an environment that allows to run reports, exports or any maintenance scripts.

 There are two version of the images that can be built.
 De default image version is a local build and is used when deployment will happen to the local machine, typically in development environments.

 The other image version is one that will be deployed on a test or production server and is built to be published to a docker repository.

-You select which version of the image you will be building by setting the RDM_STAGE environment variable.
+You select which version of the image you will be building by setting the STAGE environment variable.
 The value `dev` - which is de default - will build local images, while the value `prod` will build repository images.

 ```
-$ export RDM_STAGE=prod
+$ export STAGE=prod
 ```

 The actions are enabled with make.
 The Makefile contains a limited set of targets: